robhudson/detour/README.md

 ## How it works

 * Sender creates a message and provides the receiver email address
-* Message sits in Redis waiting to be read
+* Message sits in the server waiting to be read
 * When the receiver signs in using Persona and their email matches the receiver address they get a list of unread messages
-* Once the receiver views the message, it is deleted from Redis in 10 seconds
+* Once the receiver views the message, it is deleted from the server

 ## Possible features